scastiel/book-pr/manuscript.md

 They provide all the information required to review the code:

 - A **short title** to identify what the PR is about from the PR list.
-- A **reference to the Jira issue**, and a link to a **Figma design** so that everyone can check you implemented the UI correctly.
+- A **reference to the Jira issue** (or GitHub, Trello…), and a link to a **Figma design** (or Sketch, wireframe…) so that everyone can check you implemented the UI correctly.
 - A **short description** of the changes.
-Note that it doesn’t need to repeat what is in the Jira or GitHub issue, which usually contains more information.
+Note that it doesn’t need to repeat what is in the issue, which usually contains more information.
 - **Screenshots or videos** of the changes (helpful for UI changes; for API changes you can provide screenshots of API calls using cURL or Postman).
 - **Steps to test** your changes
 - **Next steps**, i.e. what people can expect from your next PR (or someone else’s)